aadilghani1/online-code-editor/README.md

 ### Is there an other way round rather than installing packages or checking through deployed link?

-Yes, I have a video that explains it all.
+Yes, I have a video that explains it all ->> [Online Code Editor](https://aadilghani1.github.io/online-code-editor/)

 ![Sample](readMeSample.PNG)